icshwi/e3training/workbook/chapter5.md

 Please carefully check these patch files in `e3-base/patch/R3.15.5` and `e3-base/patch/Site/R3.15.5`.
 The first one is a space for the EPICS community patch files and the second one is a space for the ESS site-specific patch files.

-* Community Distributed Patch Files `e3-base/patch/R3.15.5`
+* **Community Distributed Patch Files** `e3-base/patch/R3.15.5`
-...EPICS base, the community provides patch files for the significant problems.
+EPICS base, the community provides patch files for the significant problems.
 ESS uses the point release of EPICS base, we also need a method to handle this scenario as well.
 Accidentally, the community use **p0** patch for Base 3.15.5 and **p1** patch for Base 3.16.X.
 However, e3 use the only **p0** patch in order to minimize any issues about any compatibility.

-* Site-specific Patch Files `e3-base/patch/Site/R3.15.5`
+* **Site-specific Patch Files** `e3-base/patch/Site/R3.15.5`
-...At the same time, we also have several patch files for ESS specific customization and discuss-in-progress with the community for EPICS base.
+At the same time, we also have several patch files for ESS specific customization and discuss-in-progress with the community for EPICS base.
 In case, we have to hold our own patch files, we put them into a corresponding EPICS base release folder.